sgcoder123/Pac_Man/ReadMe.md

 # Pac-Man Game in Python with Pygame

-This project is a recreation of the classic Pac-Man game using the Pygame library in Python.
-The game includes all the essential features of Pac-Man, including player movement, ghost AI, power-ups, and collision detection.
+This project recreates the classic Pac-Man game using the Pygame library in Python.
+It includes all the essential features of Pac-Man, including player movement, ghost AI, power-ups, and collision detection.

 ## Features